 Questions concerning the data and/or methodology should be directed to Debra Palka.

-This study was funded, in part, by the US Department of the Interior, Bureau of Ocean Energy Management, Environmental Studies Program, Washington, DC, through Inter-Agency Agreement Number M10PG00075 with the U.S. Department of Commerce, National Oceanic and Atmospheric Administration.
-This report has been technically reviewed by BOEM and it has been approved for publication.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the opinions or policies of the US Government, nor does mention of trade names or commercial products constitute endorsement or recommendation for use.
+The views and conclusions contained in this document and website are those of the authors and should not be interpreted as representing the opinions or policies of the US Government, nor does mention of trade names or commercial products constitute endorsement or recommendation for use.
 These maps represent estimates of seasonal average densities and abundances.
-Thus, it is not expected the exact numbers will be present on any particular day.
+Thus, it is not expected to exact numbers will be present on any particular day.

 NOAA Northeast Fisheries Science Center